kentcb/WorkoutWotch/README.md

 See [writing exercise programs](Doc/writing-exercise-programs.md) for details on the syntax of the document.

-# Where are the videos?
+# Where are the Videos?

 The vast majority of the application was built as part of a video series I produced called *Building an iOS app with C#*.
 Below is a full list of the videos, grouped by their module.
 If you prefer, you can also use the [YouTube playlist](https://www.youtube.com/playlist?list=PLwqdWBgwaokVPpdPOOJ-GTGiHcqoG5alU).